blackmarkt/Udacity-ML/capstone_report_template.md

 ___

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation
-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_

-AdaBoost Ensemble is a great classifier model because it is relatively fast, computationally efficient and has a intuitive iterative process that is more easily understood.
+AdaBoost Ensemble is a great classifier model because it is relatively fast, computationally efficient and has an intuitive iterative process that is more easily understood.
+The algorithm performed well by assigning more weight to the misclassifications in effort to learn from it's mistakes.

 Because of Bitcoin's inherent volatility during the time interval for this project small misclassifications in the outcomes can lead to significant under or over-performance of the model in terms of alpha.
 If this model were employed with a more seasoned and less historically volatile asset like US Treasuries the consequential results would not as greatly affect performance.

+Whenever money and real loss of money is involved it is necessary to thoroughly test a model before moving into a live production final stage.
+It is safe to assume that the results cannot be trusted and must be cross validated on more data and potential scenarios.
+This is project is merely the first step in that process and because of the end results warrants further investigation.

 ### Justification
 While the project fell short in overcoming the final hurdle of outperforming the "Buy and Hold" benchmark each model was able to achieve profitability.
 While it is a little deflating to spend so much time on to developing an underperforming model it is much worse to have built a model that loses money at the same the benchmark rises.
 In the past couple years the finance industry in it's race to employ data science and machine learning techniques has experienced this very tragedy<sup> </sup.